 Kelims, most cotton rugs, and the like are flatweave, the typically oriental rug is a pile rug.
 Anything that is tufted, or knotted, will have a pile, to a greater or lesser degree.
 Those that have been woven, will usually be flatweave (i.e. very thin, flat rugs).

 A pile rug is more likely to hold water in itself, and will most likely take longer to dry out.
-This will in turn, over time, cause damage of the foundations (that is the warp and the weft) and can of course result in mould in certain places. to read more about mould and how to deal with it, to read more about mold and how to deal with it, please click this link.
+This will in turn, over time, cause damage of the foundations (that is the warp and the weft) and can, of course, result in mould in certain places.
+Read more about mold and how to deal with it.

 How to clean your bathroom mats.

 Since these are designed to be used in water areas, they are relatively easy to wash.
 You can in most cases simply use a washing machine, but please observe the following:

 Always check the washing instructions that come with the rug.

 If you wish, use stain removers to tackle difficult stains.

 If you have several rugs to clean at once, remember to separate rugs by colour!